Pablo Morillo: Spanish American war of independence

-Once the war ended and the Spanish monarchy was restored, on August 14, 1814, King Ferdinand VII of Spain appointed Field Marshall Morillo as Commander of the Expeditionary Army of the Americas with the purpose of quashing the rebellion and restoring order in the Viceroyalty of Rio de la Plata.
+Once the war ended and the Spanish monarchy was restored, on August 14, 1814, Ferdinand VII of Spain appointed Morillo as Commander of the Expeditionary Army of the Americas with the purpose of quashing the rebellion and restoring order in the Viceroyalty of Rio de la Plata.
 This expeditionary force would be recruited and organized in the port city Cadiz, a large effort was expended to acquire a large number of troops and amount of material that would keep them well supplied, despite this however morale was low and the expedition was unpopular amongst the troops due to the long journey, tropical diseases, and the nature of warfare being conducted in Spanish America.
 As a result of this sentiment by December 1814 all troops bound for the Americas were restricted to their barracks and heavily monitored to prevent desertion.

-On February 17, 1815, Morillo aboard of the ship of the line San Pedro Alcántara set sail from Cadiz bound for Montevideo with a fleet of 18 warships and 42 cargo ships along with some 10,400 troops with the majority of these troops being veterans of the Peninsular War.
+On February 17, 1815, Morillo, onboard the 64-gun ship of the line San Pedro Alcántara, set sail from Cádiz for Montevideo with a fleet of 18 warships and 42 troopships transporting some 10,400 troops, most of whom were veterans of the Peninsular War.
 Unknown to his troops in November 1814 Morillo had been secretly informed that his destination would be changed, the new orders from the Spanish Government were to sail to Costa Firme to put an end to the rebellion in New Granada and Venezuela, with this new mission the King named him Captain General of Venezuela in order to have all of the legal authority in order to reconquest that province.
 Morillo did not inform his troops of this decision until February 25, 1815, with the expedition well underway at sea which caused his troops to express further discontent as they had heard about how the war in Venezuela was a war to the death, Morillo would also be promoted to Lieutenant General during this journey.
 On 6 April the Expedition disembarked in Carupano and Isla Margarita off the coast of Venezuela, with the mission to pacify the revolts against the Spanish monarchy in the American colonies.
 Later, while heading to Cumaná, the San Pedro Alcántara exploded and sank between Coche and Cubagua on April 25.
 The loss of a thousand crew members and a million pesos that the ship was carrying meant that Morillo quickly traveled to the mainland and left a small garrison in Pampatar.
 He travelled to La Guaira, Caracas, Puerto Cabello, Santa Marta and Cartagena de Indias (United Provinces of New Granada) in a military campaign to fight Simon Bolívar's revolutionary armies.